biomedengsam/Bookmark-collector/README.md

 So, I started to bookmark the subjects, articles, tutorial that I found useful to look at them later.
 But I lost track of a lot of these resources.

-I had different bookmarks on different social media platforms, websites I had bookmarks on my phone bookmarks on my laptop ....everywhere.
+I had different bookmarks on different social media platforms, websites I had bookmarks on my phone, bookmarks on my laptop ....everywhere.

 Then the idea for the project came I designed a web application to collect any useful bookmark form anywhere I find.
 In this app you can